-When the Senate installed its first telephone switchboard in its Reception Room on December 2, 1897, young male pages were assigned as the first switchboard operators.
-In July 1898 the House of Representatives received a similar exchange switchboard.
+When the U.S. Senate installed its first telephone switchboard in its Reception Room on December 2, 1897, young male pages were assigned as the first switchboard operators.
+In July 1898 the U.S. House of Representatives received a similar exchange switchboard.
 By then the experiment of using adolescents as operators had proved a failure and its first operators were more mature women.
 By 1901 the Senate and House had merged their services into a single Capitol switchboard to serve both bodies.

 In order to capture the development of congressional communications technology, the Senate Historical Office convened these two roundtable interviews with Capitol operators and information technology managers, each with long experience on Capitol Hill.